 PCI compliance certification assures card data protection through a series of requirements defined by the PCI SSC.
 These include a variety of best practices, such as firewall deployment, data transport encryption, and the use of anti-virus software.
 Businesses must also limit access to credit card information and monitor network access permissions.

 PCI compliance signals to customers that their transactions with your company are protected.
-In contrast, the penalties of non-compliance, both monetary and reputational, should be enough to persuade any business owner to prioritize data security.
+In contrast, the penalties for non-compliance, both monetary and reputational, should be enough to persuade any business owner to prioritize data security.

 How Do Level 1 Merchants Comply with PCI DSS?

-To comply with PCI DSS, businesses at all levels must self-assess their controls by filling out a PCI DSS self-assessment questionnaire (SAQ) that the security standards council provides.
+To comply with PCI DSS, businesses at all levels must self-assess their controls by filling out a PCI DSS Self-Assessment Questionnaire (SAQ) that the Security Standards Council provides.
 Levels 2, 3, and 4 can achieve PCI compliance simply by completing the SAQ and meeting the corresponding requirements.

 Criteria